Whale: Intelligence

 Brain size was previously considered a major indicator of the intelligence of an animal.
 Since most of the brain is used for maintaining bodily functions, greater ratios of brain-to-body mass may increase the amount of brain mass available for more complex cognitive tasks.
 Allometric analysis indicates that mammalian brain size scales at approximately the 2/3 or 3/4 exponent of the body mass.
-Comparison of a particular animal's brain size with the expected brain size based on such allometric analysis provides an encephalisation quotient that can be used as another indication of animal intelligence.
+Comparison of a particular animal's brain size with the expected brain size based on such allometric analysis provides an encephalisation quotient that can be used as an indication of animal intelligence.
 Sperm whales have the largest brain mass of any animal on Earth, averaging 8000 cm3 and 7.8 kg in mature males, in comparison to the average human brain which averages 1450 cm3 in mature males.
 The brain-to-body mass ratio in some odontocetes, such as belugas and narwhals, is second only to humans.

-Small whales are known to engage in complex play behaviour, which includes such things as producing stable underwater toroidal air-core vortex rings or "bubble rings".
-There are two main methods of bubble ring production: rapid puffing of a burst of air into the water and allowing it to rise to the surface, forming a ring, or swimming repeatedly in a circle and then stopping to inject air into the helical vortex currents thus formed.
-They also appear to enjoy biting the vortex-rings, so that they burst into many separate bubbles and then rise quickly to the surface.
+Small whales engage in complex play behaviour, which includes producing stable underwater toroidal air-core vortex rings or "bubble rings".
+There are two main methods of producing bubble rings: rapid puffing of a burst of air into the water and allowing it to rise to the surface, forming a ring, or swimming repeatedly in a circle and then stopping to inject air into the helical vortex currents thus formed.
+They also appear to enjoy biting the vortex-rings, so that these burst into many separate bubbles and then rise quickly to the surface.
 Some believe this is a means of communication.
-Whales are also known to produce bubble-nets for the purpose of foraging.
+Whales also produce bubble-nets for the purpose of foraging.

-Larger whales are also thought, to some degree, to engage in play.
-The southern right whale, for example, elevates their tail fluke above the water, remaining in the same position for a considerable amount of time.
+Larger whales are thought, to some degree, to engage in play.
+The southern right whale, for example, elevates its tail fluke above the water, remaining in the same position for a considerable amount of time.
 This is known as "sailing".
-It appears to be a form of play and is most commonly seen off the coast of Argentina and South Africa.
-Humpback whales, among others, are also known to display this behaviour.
+This is most commonly seen off the coast of Argentina and South Africa.
+Humpback whales display similar behaviour.